Paul Chenoweth | Pottery

 This is a narrative that started several hundred years ago when an industrious and inventive individual scooped up a handful of clay from a creek bed and began forming it into something that produced a sound or a tone.
 No one really knows when that event happened but the process that took that lump of clay and formed it into something capable of delivering a musical composition is an art that must not be lost or forgotten.
 And since no one really knows the details surrounding this monumental event, it is time that the stories reveal themselves from the heavy fog of history.
 This is that place and here is where one will find some of those tales.

 In 2011, additional exploration began into the world of experimental percussion instruments.
-Those experiements include ways of looking at all instruments as sculpture and sculpture with human qualities…where else could the music come from if the object is truly inanimate?
+Those experiments include ways of looking at all instruments as sculpture and sculpture with human qualities… where else could the music come from if the object is truly inanimate?

 Biographical Sketch